 But all project benefits are not equal for a given company.
 A discount retailer typically cares less about an initiative to establish a high-end, premium brand image and more about a cost-oriented project.
 And a startup probably won’t need an organizational culture framework as much as a large global corporation.

-To make a long story short, C-suite and project management professionals should ensure the initiatives they invest in meet their organization’s overarching business goals.
-Implementing best practices to align their project management with business strategies can help them achieve organizational objectives and stay ahead of the curve.
+To make a long story short, C-suite and project portfolio management professionals should ensure the initiatives they invest in meet their organization’s overarching strategic goals.
+Aligning project and portfolio management with business strategies can help you gain a competitive advantage and and stay ahead of the curve.

 Why it is critical to align project management with business strategies

-As organizations strive to drive growth, efficiency, and innovation, ensuring that every project is aligned with overarching business goals is crucial for success.
-Strategy-aligned project organizations have reported benefits across the board, including:
+Ensuring that every project is aligned with overarching business goals helps to future-proof an organization and drive more growth, efficiency, and innovation.
+Strategy-aligned project organizations have report.
+Strategy-aligned project organizations report benefits across the board, including:

 - Efficient resource allocation: Without alignment, projects can diverge from core business objectives, resulting in wasted resources.
 Closely aligning project management with business goals makes it easier to allocate resources effectively, ensuring that the right people and funds are directed toward the most impactful initiatives.